ryanlj77/telos.contracts/contracts/trail/README.md

 ## Purpose of VOTE Token

 Trail manages an internal token named `VOTE` that is used in place of the native system token.

-This is done to avoid confusion that a user's `TLOS` are being held on the platform, and to allow for more efficient actions and therefore lower resource usage.
+Addiitonally, Trail uses the virtual `VOTE` token to avoid confusion that a user's `TLOS` are being held on the platform, and to allow for more efficient actions and therefore lower resource usage when interacting with the platform.

+All users who own a balance of `TLOS` are able to mirror their staked balance for an equavalent number of `VOTE` tokens.
+Trail calculates a user's `VOTE` balance by simply issuing `1 VOTE` per `0.0001 TLOS` of the user's staked resources

 ## Services